rahul-thakoor/kws/curl_dictionary/curl_dict.md

 ```

 ## Conclusion
 Finding information quickly and easily from the command line interface can be very helpful.
 In this article we introduced how to use the command line utility `curl` to query an online dictionary `dict.org` using the DICT protocol.
-Queries can be limited to certain dictionaries which also allow the translation.
+Queries can be limited to certain dictionaries which also allow translation.

 ## References